 I don't care what platform you're using.

 If you start right now, you will have written a killer ad or post—virtually guaranteed by the end of this week.

 And if you're a network marketer and you'd like to learn more about building your business online (instead of pitching friends and family or stalking strangers at the mall as we used to)…,

 Then I strongly encourage you to sign up for Elite Marketing Pro's FREE 10-Day Online Recruiting Bootcamp.

-This is the same information we used to get started on learning how to market ourselves online.
+It is the same information we used to learn how to market ourselves online.

 You'll see firsthand the process Ferny Ceballos, CMO of Elite Marketing Pro, used to build his online empire!

-With that being said, much love, and I will see you soon!
+With that said, much love, and I will see you soon!